 Everyone knows that dealing with serious and terminal illnesses is tough for everyone involved and that facing the prospect of losing a loved one is one of the hardest situations in which you will find yourself.
-Until you find yourself in this position, there’s really no way to know what specific palliative care issues you might face.
+Until you find yourself in this position, there’s really no way to know what specific palliative care issues you might face or what palliative care questions you'll want to ask.

 While all of the families we work with are in unique circumstances, they all face similar challenges, some of which we’ve described briefly here.
 The challenges in palliative care we cover are divided into two main groups, general and specific.